API-learning-projects/library-management-backend/README.md

 - User must be able to get a list of all their borrowed books (borrow date, return date, status, etc.).
 - User must be able to get a list of all their bought books.
 - User must be able to get a list of all their sold books.
+- User must be able to get all authors.
+- User must be able to get information of a single author.
+- User must be able to get all genres.
 - Code coverage must be larger than 80%.